mezzenascosilvana/fullstack/MyNotes.md

 - Learning how to add advertising (e.g: page1)
 - Introduction of "form" tag and input
 - To Run index.html: copy file index.htmt, page1.html, page2.html, page3.htl from class3 folder to the root of HTML folder
 1. Question1 : if I create a style block on the index page.
-Only, I can use inside an component with the word property "class = logo"?
+Only, I can use inside a component with the word property "class = logo"? // No need to ask
- 2. Question2: On the page1 the style.css file was not apply to the "section","div".
+2. Question 2: On the page 1 the style.css file was not apply to the "section","div".
 Why?
- 3. Question3: the <form> tag should be always into the <main> or <footer> block?
+3. Question 3: the <form> tag should be always into the <main> or <footer> block?
 #### Homework3 ## No homework
 ** **
 ### Class4: in progress